Tonbridge (UK Parliament constituency)

 The constituency was created for the 1918 general election, replacing the previous Tunbridge constituency.
 It was abolished for the February 1974 general election, when it was replaced by the new Tonbridge and Malling constituency.

+Following the 2023 periodic review of Westminster constituencies, the seat was re-established and was first contested in the 2024 general election, formed primarily from the previous and largely overlapping constituency of Tonbridge and Malling.

 Boundaries

+Historic

-1918–1950: The Borough of Royal Tunbridge Wells, the Urban Districts of Tonbridge and Southborough, and the Rural District of Tonbridge.
+1918–1950: The Borough of Royal Tunbridge Wells, the Urban Districts of Tonbridge and Southborough, and Tonbridge Rural District.

 1950–1974: As 1918 but with redrawn boundaries.

+Current

+The re-established constituency id defined as being composed of the following as they existed on 1 December 2020: